wealth-dao/decentralizing-capitalism/README.md

 SPearheaded by John Wooten, this show is an ongoing effort to distribute resources back to humans, not faceless corporations, comittees, or legislatures.
 Working together, we can create a free, just, and vast array of goods and services.
 Thus, we can level the playing field for anyone ambitious enogh to put in the work.

 This is an adventure towards a future we define where we all haver access to the tools presently gaterkeep for a select few elite.
 By offering the best abundant communities provide, we can generate a specialized galaxy that knows no bounds.
 We can shift the balance in a system so clearly controlled by monopolists, plutocrats, and beurocracies.
+Quite relevantly, it is based on the principles of [SCP](https://www.youtube.com/watch?v=aU08km2xrz0&list=PLWUFvhKuc_5u1sQsz-FAmRgFf9HEhyqj-).

 ###